 Several states, including Ohio, require drivers and passengers to buckle up, issuing fines to those who fail to comply with the law.

-However, even if you were not wearing a seat belt at the time of a car accident, you may still have a right to pursue compensation from the responsible driver or their insurance company.
+However, even if you were not wearing a seat belt at the time of a car accident, you may still have a right to pursue compensation from the driver at fault or their insurance company.

 How Does Not Wearing a Seat Belt Affect Liability in Ohio?

-If you were in a car crash in Ohio and did not comply with state seat belt laws, it does not necessarily mean you were responsible for your injuries.
-The at-fault driver is still liable.
+If you were in a car crash in Ohio and did not comply with state seat belt laws, it does not necessarily mean you were responsible for your injuries and property damage.
+The at-fault driver is still liable for your financial damages.

 What if I Was Partly Responsible for the Crash?

-While not wearing a seat belt may not mean you are responsible for your injuries, you can be partially responsible for the crash, and the resulting harm, for other reasons.
+While not wearing a seat belt may not mean you are responsible for your injuries, authorities can hold you partially responsible for the crash and the resulting harm for other reasons.
+The other driver may hold you responsible as well, saying that not wearing an adult seat belt made your injuries and/or losses worse.

-As long as you are no more than 50% responsible for the crash, you can pursue compensation from the other party for your losses.
+As long as you are no more than 50 percent responsible for the crash, you can pursue compensation from the at-fault driver accountable for your losses.
+An injury attorney can build your case to show how the other driver was more responsible for the accident than you were.

 How Does It Affect My Settlement if I Was Not Wearing a Seat Belt at the Time of My Car Accident?

 The degree to which not wearing a seat belt affects compensation depends upon how much it is likely to have contributed to your suffering.
-For instance, if you initially sought $1,000 for non-economic damages, but the judge or jury finds your not wearing a seatbelt compounded your suffering by 25%, you may only receive $750.
+For instance, if you initially sought $1,000 for non-economic damages, but the judge or jury finds that your not wearing a seat belt compounded your suffering by 25%, you may only receive $750.

 What Are Ohio’s Seat Belt Laws?

-In Ohio, all drivers and front-seat passengers must wear a seat belt.
-Children between the ages of eight and 15 must wear a seat belt as well, even if they are in the backseat, and children younger than eight must be strapped into a car seat, booster seat, or safety seat depending on their age and weight.
+In Ohio, all drivers and front-seat passengers must wear seat belts.
+Children between the ages of 8 and 15 must wear a seat belt as well, even if they are in the backseat, and children younger than age 8 must be strapped into a car seat, booster seat, or safety seat, depending on their age and weight.

 What if I Was Not Wearing a Seat Belt at the Time of My Car Accident and I Was a Passenger?